Dima-369/macOS-Menu-Countdown/README.md

 I rarely use the options to set seconds or hours, so I just run it like `countdown 15` to set a timer for 15 minutes.

-I also have the application renamed to `tim` because it is nicer to invoke it like `tim 15`.

 ## Caveats

 There is the issue with the [menuet](https://github.com/caseymrm/menuet) library that it does not have any